OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-web/README.md

 # Cosmetics Website

 This folder contains the code for the Cosmetics website.
-This folder also contains the code for the (background worker)[../cosmetics-worker/README.md].
+This folder also contains the code for the [background worker](../cosmetics-worker/README.md).

 ## Overview